ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--health-check-averager-halflife` (duration)

-Halflife of averagers used in health checks (to measure the rate of message failures, for example.)
+Half life of averagers used in health checks (to measure the rate of message failures, for example.)
 Larger value --&gt; less volatile calculation of averages.
 Defaults to `10s`.